 Some people experience a chronic case of gluten-intolerance, which is diagnosed as Celiac disease.
-This often leads to a series of complications when the immune system treats gluten as an invader and start attacking it.
+According to Verywell Health, this often leads to a series of complications when the immune system treats gluten as an invader and start attacking it.
 The result isn’t pretty, with the small intestine getting damaged over time.

 Even if you’re not suffering from Celiac disease, you may have negative reactions to gluten.
 There are moments where you could feel depressed, anxious or having brain fog after taking your favorite bread.

 Coffee lovers may feel it unfair that the blame on brain fog is pinned into their regular shots of espresso.
 After all, isn’t caffeine is a well-known booster that spikes up mental alertness?
 This is where most of us are mistaken.